Shreya Arora

 International Mother Language Day

-We chose 12 unique words whose emotions go beyond literal translation, like the Telugu word "haayi" or the Punjabi word "gedi" among others.
+We chose 12 unique words with a heavy dose of emotion and cultural significance, like the Telugu word "haayi" or the Punjabi word "gedi" among others.
 We got their regional scripts using Gboard and illustrated their meanings within the letters, making this an exercise in visual thinking.
 To make sure that the characters etched are not seen as caricatures, they weren’t skewed towards any particular skin colour, age or gender.
 This helped us celebrate cultural nuances, instead of appropriating them.

 Even though this was a very illustration heavy project, the execution was completed over a period of five days, with some artworks going through 5-7 rounds of client feedback.
 I had the rare opportunity to art direct and illustrate a commercial project of this scale by myself, and with my love for typography and vectors, I could not have enjoyed the process more.